pzaino/thecrowler/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/pzaino/thecrowler)
 ![GitHub Tag](https://img.shields.io/github/v/tag/pzaino/thecrowler)

+Please consider supporting this project!
+The CROWler is empowering thousands of users (mostly professionals and enterprises) to build their own content discovery and intelligence based solutions, and it's growing fast.
+If you want to support the project, you can do it by:

+- Clicking the support button on the GitHub page
+- Buying some official merchandise from the [CROWler Merch Store](https://www.redbubble.com/shop/ap/181179394)
+- Contacting the author for consultancies, paid support, or custom development.

 ## What is it?

 The CROWler is a self-hosted, event-driven Content Discovery and Intelligence development platform